yjeong19/twitter_sentiment/README.md

 # Twitter sentiment challenge

-code to take tweets from @realDonaldTrump and create a csv file displaying status and the tweet's polarity and subjectivity values, then creates a csv file containing the data
+code to take tweets from @realDonaldTrump and create a csv file displaying status and the tweet's polarity and subjectivity values.

 # Dependencies